Borscht: Novel ingredients: beets, tomatoes and potatoes

 Beet (Beta vulgaris), a plant native to the Mediterranean Basin, was already grown in antiquity.
 Only the leaves were of culinary use, as the tapered, tough, whitish and bitter-tasting root was considered unfit for human consumption.
-It is likely that beet greens were used in variants of green borscht long before the invention of the beetroot-based red borscht.
+It is probably that beet greens were used in variants of green borscht long before the invention of the beetroot-based red borscht.
 Beet varieties with round, red, sweet taproots, known as beetroots, were not reliably reported until the 12th century and did not spread to Eastern Europe before the 16th century.

 Mikołaj Rej, a Polish Renaissance poet and moralist, included the earliest known Polish recipe for pickled beetroots in his 1568 book, Life of an Honest Man.
 It would later evolve into ćwikła, or chrain mit burik, a beet-and-horseradish relish popular in Polish and Jewish cuisines.
 Rej also recommended the "very tasty brine" left over from beetroot pickling, which was an early version of beet sour.
-The sour found some applications in Polish folk medicine as a cure for hangover and – mixed with honey – as a sore throat remedy.
+The sour found some applications in Polish folk medicine as a cure for hangover and—mixed with honey—as a sore throat remedy.

 It may never be known who first thought of using beet sour to flavor borscht, which also gave the soup its now-familiar red color.
 One of the earliest mentions of borscht with pickled beets comes from Russian ethnographer Andrey Meyer, who wrote in his 1781 book that people in Ukraine make fermented red beets with Acanthus, which they in turn use to cook their borscht.
 The book "Description of the Kharkiv Governorate" of 1785, which describes the food culture of the Ukrainians, says that borscht was the most consumed food, cooked from beets and cabbage with various other herbal spices and millet, on sour kvass; it was always made with pork lard or beef lard, on holidays with lamb or poultry, and sometimes with game.
 Jerzy Samuel Bandtkie's Polish-German dictionary published in 1806 was the first to define barszcz as a tart soup made from pickled beetroots.